theThings/the-things-io-iOS/README.md

 This is a simple APP for iOS developers that shows how to use thethings.iO API for building their own APP.
 This demo App is far from a production ready app.

-The App covers the following API endpints:
+The App covers the following API endpoints:

 - Register a new app user
 - Login an app user